LawleyFall2017/230-fall2017/weekly_materials/week2/advancedMarkupExercise.md

 ## Uploading and Due Date
 When you're done, you should use an SFTP program to upload your week2 folder to your igme230 folder on banjo.rit.edu.
 The completed html file should display properly at `http://people.rit.edu/yourRITid/igme230/week2/cremebrulee.html`

-If we are able to complete the work as a group in class, I will expect you upload the file before you leave.
-If (and only if) we are not able to complete the work in class, I will give you until Wednesday night at 11:59pm to complete it, and I will check them on Thursday morning.
+It must be submitted by 11:59pm on Wednesday night.
+My grader or I will check them on Thursday morning.